D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 --

 A minimalist script and tweak pack for Infinity Engine games.
-This mod was started as an attempt to make an improved version of the "IWD Pregen" party AI script from Icewind Dale: Enhanced Edition.
+This mod was started as an attempt to make an improved version of the IWD Pregen party AI script from Icewind Dale: Enhanced Edition.

 - See GitHub page for additional info on scripts and tweaks.
 - This mod supports any mods using the engines of supported games.